michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 incoming and outgoing connections.
 It can be helpful to limit the protocol to TCP or UDP individually, since the lists get long.
 Printing all the listening ports with `-l` answers that first question about waiting for incoming connections.

 Piping the output to find lets you filter out all the incoming and outgoing connections.
+If you are using Powershell, you will need triple quotes around listening.
+It isn't surprising that your computer might sit for a while, seeming to do nothing.
+Remember find is going through that long list of incoming, outgoing, and listening ports to sift out the listening ports.

+Now you know that some program is listening, but *which* program is it?
+Add the `b` and `o` switches, and you get the executable path and process ID of the listening application.
+I recommend against piping to find this time, because netstat uses a multi-line output format with `b` option.

-If you want a GUI view of the same information, you have two choices.
+If you need that kind of detailed information, you should consider switching to a GUI program for viewing the connection status, and you have two choices.
 TCPView gives you more control over what you see, but Resource Monitor is available on nearly every Windows device that should still be in use.

 For Linux, you can still use `netstat`, though the syntax is a little different from the Windows command.
 The newer `ss` utility gives you more control over that long list of connections with filters.
-The command you see here will show all TCP connections by port number (not name) destined for the 192.0.2.0 subnet.
+Working on a server and want to see if a particular device connected?
+Filter on the source address or even a whole subnet, like shown here in CIDR notation.
+You can check which servers a device connected to on a specific port by using a colon prefixed port number.

 :::